AdeebNqo/adeebnqo.github.io/_teaching/2021-sem1-teaching-1.md

 location: "Cape Town, South Africa"
 ---

-This course will introduce students to the inner mechanics of a modern programming language compiler or interpreter.
-Students will learn to appreciate why programming languages are designed in particular ways and they will learn how to develop compilers and compiler-related tools.
-Course content will include: language classes, formal grammars, parsing, and, time permitting, abstract syntax trees.
+This course introduced students to the inner mechanics of a modern programming language compiler or interpreter.
+Students learnt to appreciate why programming languages are designed in particular ways, how to develop compilers and compiler-related tools.
+Course content included: language classes, formal grammars, parsing, and abstract syntax trees.